Sa1g0/Embeded/STM8/TM1637_7segment_HW-069/README.txt

 Best used when displaying single variable in range of 0-9999.

 COLON: Same as above
-x: any number from 0-9999 will be displayed correspondingly
+x: any number from 0-9999 will be displayed correspondingly. if number of digits is less than 4, empty grids will be left from left side.